10 techniques to help with employee engagement

-You can improve the environment and general feeling in the office by: (a) encourage your staff to leave the office for some fresh air at lunchtime, (b) having good lighting in the office – different types of LED lights, for example, can impact employee energy levels, and (c) giving staff access to areas where they can have a change of scenery from time to time without feeling constrained to their desk, or ensuring that employees have access to natural light (or softer lighting) to boost energy.
+Small ways that you can improve the environment and general feeling in the office include encouraging your staff to leave the office for some fresh air at lunchtime meaning employees return feeling more energised and with increased productivity levels, giving staff access to different working areas, where they can have a change of scenery from time to time without feeling constrained to their desk, or ensuring that employees have access to natural light (or softer lighting) to boost energy.

-It’s a good idea, if you have the budget, to have a common room or staff room where staff can either work away from their desk for a while or have a pause from staring at their laptop screens is a great way to build engagement.
+If you have the budget or space, a common room or staff room where staff can either work away from their desk for a while or have a pause from staring at their laptop screens is a great way to build engagement.
 As at the end of the day, no one likes feeling chained to their desk.

 Establishing clear role definitions is vital for engagement.
 One of the key reasons for having a ‘WHY’ that is promoted and broadcasted around the office is that it gives your company a clear purpose.
-It works the same for individual positions – when you know that you own a task and it's results, you're more likely to locked in and driven to the results.
+It works the same for individual positions – when you know that you own a task and it's results, you're more likely to be locked in and driven to get the results.

 If employees are not entirely sure what their role actually contributes to the company, how can they be expected to feel committed to helping the company achieve successful results?